lezsakdomi/socat/README.md

 ***WARNING***: The Docker API is unsecure by default.
 Please remember to bind the TCP socket to the localhost interface otherwise the Docker API will be bound to all interfaces.

-## Use Case: Publish a port on an existing container
+## Use Case: Publish two ports on an existing container

 Docker does not allow easy publishing of ports on existing containers.
 Changing published ports is done by destroying existing containers and creating them with changed options.
 Alternative solutions require firewall access, and are vulnerable to changes in the addresses of said containers between restarts.